Henry Knox: Business ventures and land speculation

 Despite his later extravagance and penchant for entertaining, Knox worried about debt and tried to settle his accounts.
-When he and Lucy were forced to leave Boston in 1775, his home was used to house British officers who looted his bookstore.
-In spite of personal financial hardships, he managed to make the last payment of £1,000 to Longman Printers in London to cover the price of a shipment of books that he never received.
+In spite of personal financial hardships he experienced during the war, such as the total loss of his bookstore and its contents, Knox managed to make the last payment of £1,000 to Longman Printers in London to cover the price of a shipment of books that he never received.
 As well as building a landed estate, Knox attempted to enlarge his fortune through industrial craft enterprises.
 He had interests in lumbering, ship building, stock raising and brick manufacturing.
 Unfortunately for him, these businesses failed (due in part to a lack of focused investment), and Knox built up significant debts.
 Knox was forced to sell large tracts of land in Maine to satisfy some of his creditors.
-One purchaser of his Maine lands was a Pennsylvania banker named William Bingham, leading those tracts to become known locally as the Bingham Purchase.His debts remained significant since his business efforts far outdistanced the revenue he collected, but all this began to change in early 1806.
+One purchaser of his Maine lands was a Pennsylvania banker named William Bingham, leading those tracts to become known locally as the Bingham Purchase.
+His debts remained significant since his business efforts far outdistanced the revenue he collected, but all this began to change in early 1806.
 Due to a sale of thousands of acres of land, he paid off a mortgage and satisfied debts to his lenders.
 Success finally looked promising.
 However, three months later he was dead.